swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

 ## Alternatives Considered

-A clear alternative is allowing additional flags to be specified in a system-module package’s `Package.swift`.
+A clear alternative is allowing additional flags to be specified in a SwiftPM System Package’s `Package.swift`.

 However since these paths and flags will vary by platform this would because a large matrix that is quite a maintenance burden.
-Really this information is recorded already, in the system package itself, and in fact almost all packages nowadays provide it in a `.pc` `pkg-config` file.
+Really this information is recorded already, in the System Package itself, and in fact almost all System Packages nowadays provide it in a `.pc` `pkg-config` file.

 Also we do not want to allow arbitrary flags to be specified in `Package.swift`, this allows packages too much power to break a large dependency graph with bad compiles.
 The only entity that understands the whole graph and can manage